Woods, in two senses, may be seen near one (5)

 green

-This could be a double definition.
+This might be a double definition.

 'woods in two senses' is the first definition.